ijleesw/matmul-omp-cuda/matmul_OpenMP/README.md

-# Strassen Algorithm
+# Matrix Multiplication in OpenMP

-A C++ Implementation of Strassen Algorithm with OpenMP.
+An OpenMP Implementation of Classical and Strassen Matrix Multiplication.